LOVE ASTEROIDS

 unconventional chemistry

-Your turn-on is unconventional.
-Eros in Aquarius wires desire to freedom, to partners who are unusual, to experiments with form.
-You resist the standard script.
-The shadow is emotional detachment during sex, where you run the experience from a slight observational distance rather than drop fully in.
+Eros in Aquarius is unconventional.
+Desire may wake up through freedom, unusual partners, or experiments with form.
+The shadow is emotional detachment during sex, where the experience is run from a slight observational distance rather than fully inhabited.
 The work is to stay weird and also stay present.

 Read the full guide →